PostgREST/postgrest-docs/docs/tutorials/tut0.rst

 .. include:: ../shared/installation.rst

-Then, try running it with
+Then, try running it with:

 .. code-block:: bash